DavidPeicho/unity-swiftui-example/README.md

 ### Unity Project

-Start first by opening the unity project and building it.
-As a build folder, please build into `unityapp/Build/iOS/`.
+* Open the Unity project located in the `unitapp/` folder
+* Select the scene `SampleScene.unity`
+* In `File > Build Settings...`, select the iOS target
+* Click the `Build` button and build in the director `unityapp/Build/iOS/`

 ### XCode Project

-Open the workspace `unitysandbox.xcworkspace` at the root of this repository.
+* Open the workspace `unitysandbox.xcworkspace`
-You can then build the sandbox app and run it in XCode.
+* Change the target membership of `NativeCallProxy.h` and `Data/`.
+Please follow the visual steps described [here](https://github.com/Unity-Technologies/uaal-example/blob/master/docs/ios.md) You can then build the sandbox app and run it in XCode.

 ## How